triciamoraes/performance-tests-jmeter/README.md

 serverless deploy
 ```

-## For information on how to run performance tests go to: test/performance/infrastructure/README.md
+## For information on how to run the performance tests go to: test/performance/infrastructure/README.md